 Preparing for the Meeting

 If you haven't used SnapShot Analytics before, you'll want to make sure your various interfaces are set up.
 Your PMS, obviously, but you'll also want to have Google Analytics, Social Media, and Benchmarking connected.
-Click here for quick instructions if you still need to set those up.
 Otherwise, the only configuration needed is to set your Calendar dates in the top-center bar of SnapShot Analytics to either yesterday, the past week, or a group of days in the past week, as you prefer.
 Once you've done that, you'll be ready to use the below features in SnapShot Analytics for your morning meetings.

 1. The Yesterday Card